openenclave/openenclave/doc/GettingStarted.md

 ```

 The second and third commands are only necessary if you wish to install the Intel(R)
 SGX driver and the Intel(R) AESM service.
-OpenEnclave can be used in
+Open Enclave can be used in
 simulation mode without these components.

 ### Building